thisistuhinsen/jest-demos/README.md

 - Click on Go To Project and Select the desired post merge strategy.

-- Push a new commit in the remote repository to trigger a new build on TAS.
+- Push a new commit in the remote repository to trigger a new build on TAS